gladiaio/gladia/CONTRIBUTING.md

 This section describes how to write and submit a bug report.
 This includes crashes, memory leaks or any unexpected behaviours.

 #### What do I need to check before submitting my issue?
- * You use the latest version of Gladia
+ * You use the latest version of GladIA
  * You have all the correct dependencies
  * The issue doesn't already exist
  * Can you reliably reproduce the issue?